 Serverless helps organizations innovate faster because the application is abstracted from the underlying infrastructure; it can run anywhere.

-Knative (pronounced “Kay - Native”) extends Kubernetes to provide a set of components for deploying, running and managing modern applications running serverless.
-Using Knative means your serverless applications can be deployed and run on any Kubernetes platform, limiting the potential for vendor lock-in.
+Knative (pronounced “Kay - Native”) extends Kubernetes to provide a set of components for deploying, running and managing modern applications using the serverless methodology.
+Using Knative means your serverless applications can be deployed and run on any Kubernetes platform, limiting your potential for vendor lock-in.